-In May 2018, the Company has received the dividend from UCB related to financial year 2017 (€ 80.331k) and paid its own dividend related to financial year 2017 (€ 24,056k).
+In may 2018, the Company has received the dividend from UCB related to financial year 2018 (€ 82.373k) and paid its own dividend related to financial year 2018 (€ 24.927k).

 Each year, when submitting the annual result appropriation for approval by the general meeting, the Board of Directors takes several elements into consideration.
 Key considerations impacting the amount of the dividend are the primacy of the long term, the dependency of the dividend of UCB, compliance with contractual debt reimbursements, compliance with bank covenants, and the desire of shareholders to benefit from a recurring remuneration.
-The board of directors proposes, for the financial year 2018, to distribute a gross dividend of $\leqslant 0.56$ per share, thus an increase of 3.7% compared to the preceding year.
-For this purpose, a total amount of $\leqslant 24,927$ k has been recorded as a liability in the annual accounts as at 31 December 2018.
+The Board of Directors proposes, for the financial year 2019, to distribute a gross dividend of $\leqslant 0.62$ per share, thus an increase of 11% compared to the previous year.
+For this purpose, a total amount of $\leqslant 27.598$ k has been recorded as a liability in the annual accounts as at 31 December 2019.

-If the general meeting of the 24th April 2019 approves the 2018 annual accounts and the proposed results appropriation, the dividend will be paid as from 6th of May 2019 onwards at the offices, seats and branches of BNP Paribas Fortis, in exchange of coupon n° 14.
+If the general meeting of the 22^{th} April 2020 approves the 2019 annual accounts and the proposed results appropriation, the dividend will be paid as from 8^{th} of May 2020 onwards at the offices, seats and branches of BNP Paribas Fortis, in exchange of coupon n° 15.

-Coupon n° 14 Dates
+Coupon n°15 Dates

-Ex-coupon 2 May 2019
+Ex-coupon 6 May 2020

-Record 3 May 2019
+Record 7 May 2020

-Payment 6 May 2019
+Payment 8 May 2020